codingforpleasure/customized-workspace/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+The things you need to install are:

 ```
 - tmux (I'm using tmux 2.6)